 A very common complaint is muscle loss, especially topline, in older horses.
-The aging process itself causes some muscle loss, called sarcopenia.
-Sarcopenia of aging involves primarily the fast twitch muscle fibers so will be most obvious in the hinquarters and upper muscles of the forelimb.
+The ageing process itself causes some muscle loss, called sarcopenia.
+Sarcopenia of ageing involves primarily the fast-twitch muscle fibres so will be most obvious in the hindquarters and upper muscles of the forelimb.
 The only effective way to reverse sarcopenia is with exercise.

 Cushing’s disease also causes muscle loss.
-The elevated cortisol interferes with utilization of glucose, causing muscle protein to be broken down for energy.
-At the same time it inhibits repair of muscle.
+The elevated cortisol interferes with the utilization of glucose, causing muscle protein to be broken down for energy.
+At the same time, it inhibits the repair of muscle.
 For this reason, any older horse with muscle loss should be tested for Cushing’s disease.

 Supporting Horses with Muscle Wasting